Interstate 189 Vermont

-The Southern Connector was proposed as a four-lane boulevard by a consultant for the city of Burlington in 1974.
+The Southern Connector was proposed as a four lane boulevard by a consultant for the city of Burlington in 1974.
 Generally following the former Belt Line route north from I-189 and U.S. 7 to Pine Street at Flynn Avenue, the Southern Connector also outlined expanding Pine Street north to Pine Place, where it would shift northwest to connect with Battery Street in the Central Business District.1

 An Environmental Impact Statement (EIS) was prepared for the Southern Connector starting in 1976.
-Subsurface geotechnical borings in the vicinity of the Pine Street Barge Canal recorded in the 1977 DEIS revealed oil-contaminated soil along the projected right of way.
+Subsurface geotechnical borings in the vicinity of the Pine Street Barge Canal recorded in the 1977 DEIS revealed soil contaminated with oil along the projected right of way.
 Coal gasification waste was also recorded during project development.
 The Pine Street Barge Canal area was subsequently included in the Environnmental Protection Agency (EPA) National Priorities List (NPL) of hazardous waste sites.
 It was identified as the Pine Street Barge Canal Superfund Site in October 1981.1

-The Final EIS (FEIS) for the Southern Connector was completed in July 1979 and approved by the FHWA.
+The Final EIS (FEIS) for the Southern Connector was completed in July 1979 and approved by the Federal Highway Administration (FHWA).
 The Selected Alternative included a half mile long segment of roadway (Section C-1).
 Section C-1 was constructed in the late 1980s northwest from the I-189/U.S. 7 exchange across Pine Street to Home Avenue in the South End neighborhood of Burlington.
 Work on Section C-2 (Home Avenue to Lakeside Avenue) and C-8 (Lakeside Avenue to Battery Street) never broke ground due to the Pine Street Barge Canal Superfund Site.1

 East End / Dorset St and Kennedy Dr – South Burlington, Vermont